 What is Portugal’s NHR tax regime?

-Non-Habitual Residence (NHR) refers to the process of establishing tax residency in Portugal, which enables individuals to enjoy reduced tax rates on income and capital gains for a duration of 10 years.
+Non-habitual residence (NHR) refers to the process of establishing tax residency in Portugal, which enables individuals to enjoy reduced tax rates on income for a duration of 10 years.
 Notably, NHR holders are not subject to any specific minimum or maximum residency requirements.

-Portugal’s non-habitual resident status aims to attract investors and professionals who could contribute to Portugal’s economy and culture.
-This special tax status for new residents can lead to tax exemptions on a global income and income earned in Portugal being taxed at a flat rate of 20 percent.
+Portugal’s non-habitual resident tax regime aims to attract investors and professionals who could contribute to Portugal’s economy and culture.
+This special tax status for new residents can lead to tax exemptions on a global income, while active income that arises from high value-added activities earned in Portugal is taxed at a flat rate of 20 percent.

 NHR status allows substantial tax savings.
-Introduced in 2009, the scheme was implemented to increase Portugal’s global competitiveness by attracting professionals of high cultural and economic worth.
+The scheme was introduced in 2009 to increase Portugal’s global competitiveness by attracting professionals of high cultural and economic worth.

 Foreign investors with a Golden Visa can optimize their taxes by applying for NHR status.
 Digital nomads or individuals on the Tech Visa who aim to spend over 183 days a year in Portugal can also apply.